sachin23-an/sachin23-an/README.md

 GitHub: [github.com/sachin23-an](https://github.com/sachin23-an)

-Location: Dhanbad, Jharkhand | Open to remote roles and relocation
+Location: Saket, New Delhi | Open to remote roles and relocation